eemasino/Back-4-Blood-Map-Importer/README.md

+HOW TO USE

 1. Decompile the Game Files

 Download and set up QuickBMS.
 Use it to decompile the Back 4 Blood game files.
-Extract Static Meshes and Textures:
+Extract Static Meshes and Textures (GLTF FORMAT AND TGA):

 Open the decompiled game files in uModel (UE Viewer).
 Left-click the root folder and select Export to extract all static meshes and textures.